 How much to offer on a house depends on the market (you need a buyer’s market), what shape the home is in, and the seller’s needs.
-But if you have the right conditions, you can sometimes successfully make an offer for less than what the seller is asking.
+But if you have the right conditions, you can sometimes successfully make an offer on a house for less than what the seller is asking.
 Let’s take a closer look at what you need to know before you make an offer below the asking price and how to do it successfully.

 What the real estate market in your area looks like will determine whether you can make a successful offer below asking price.
 If you’re currently in a buyer's market, with tons of available inventory and homes that sit on the market for a while, you will have more negotiation power with the sellers.
 Your real estate agent will help you determine how competitive your local market is and if you should make an offer below the asking price.